 Smart plugs can turn standard devices into well-oiled machines that offer enhanced flexibility and convenience.
-For instance, a standard coffee pot paired with a smart plug can have your coffee hot and ready the second the alarm goes off in the morning.
+For instance, a standard coffee pot paired with a smart plug can have coffee hot and ready the second the alarm goes off in the morning.
 By programming the plug and turning the pot’s switch to the “on” position the night before, the plug powers up the coffee pot at the specified time.

-- Increase your home’s security.
+- Increase a home’s security.

 - Improve the usability of standard devices.

 Consumers who are still unsure about purchasing a smart plug or are simply not certain they fully understand how it works may find the answers they need below.
 Here, the most common questions about smart plugs and their corresponding answers appear.
 If you still have questions after reading this section, reach out to your smart-plug manufacturer’s customer service department.

 Q. What can I use with a smart plug?